rainbean/Hello-NodeJS/README.md

 ----------------
 ToDo
 ----------------
-1. Reduce movies.html file size by dynamically add DOM object (rating & onclick)
-2. update user rating on radio button checked
+1. update user rating on radio button checked
-3. code to AJAX get/post user data
+2. code to AJAX get/post user data
-4. code to new/change user
+3. code to new/change user
-5. code to fetch user data
+4. code to fetch user data